 Last week we had a look at all the information Revenue have on our business numbers and other income.
 In case you missed it Click here

 As a follow on from last week this week we will look at the areas where Revenue will focus on this year.
 I am talking about Revenue interventions so queries, reviews, and audits.
-Revenue have limited resources so they will focus on areas where they will get the most bang for their buck.
-Audits won't be random, so if you get an audit letter Revenue expect to get money from you.
+Revenue has limited resources so they will focus on areas where they will get the most bang for their buck.
+Audits won’t be random, so if you get an audit letter Revenue expect to get money from you.
 Most interaction for advisers with Revenue is on aspect queries.
-This is through "My Enquiries" where they look for supporting documentation.
-Revenue's job is to protect the public purse and they are bloody good at it.
+This is through “My Enquiries” where they look for supporting documentation.
+Revenue’s job is to protect the public purse and they are bloody good at it.
 So, the more money you get from them the more queries you will get to ensure what you got is what you should have got.
 Audits are more focused.
-Revenue carry out less of them but they get more money.
+Revenue carries out less of them but they get more money.

 You will know that the supports that were due to finish at the end of March will now run until the end of June.
 The main business supports are the EWSS and the CRSS.
 The government, through Revenue, has spent more than €6 billion on these and other supports so far.
 The TWSS was the first wage subsidy scheme of last year and it ran from March until the end of August.
-For those in receipt of the TWSS they had to deal with Revenue on two occasions since the scheme finished
+Those in receipt of the TWSS had to deal with Revenue on two occasions since the scheme finished

 - Reply to Revenue with supporting documentation to confirm eligibility and payslips etc